If you need one helicopter, order two.

 - learners who have some experience with the program’s previous training modules;

 - one or two subject-matter experts.

-This mix gives programs the best chance to understand what learners need to know and identifying gaps in the training material.
+This mix gives program administrators the best chance to understand what learners need to know and identify gaps in the training material.
 It’s helpful to invite some people who have absolutely no experience with online training.
 They can help identify issues that everyone else ignores.
 Common problems include defective menus, missing instructions that would make completing the training easier, or usability issues.

 Sometimes Talance’s clients suggest this as a way to involve stakeholders in the course development process.
 This is a problem because …

 One of our clients had such an experience prior to working with us.
-The program managers did organize a pilot (bonus points!), but they made two other mistakes.
+The program managers did organize a pilot (bonus points!), but they made two mistakes:

-- Although the training program was meant for people new to the material, they invited people who were veterans in their role with up to 25 years’ experience.
+- Although the training program was meant for people new to the material, they invited people who were veterans in their role with up to 25 years of experience.

 When they reviewed feedback from the participants, they all complained that the information was too basic.
 This feedback dominated the evaluation forms because they only had a handful of participants.